- 1 Ways to Resist

 Religious freedom laws protect people's right to practice their religion and limit laws imposing on that right, and were intended to protect religious minorities.
 A State Religious Freedom Act was enacted in South Carolina in 1999 for that purpose, but it has been recently used to claim that the rights of individuals or business owners are violated if they are not allowed to deny service to LGBTQ+ people.

 South Carolina lacks nondiscrimination laws protecting LGBTQ+ people from discrimination in employment, housing, public accommodations, adoption, foster care, credit, education, insurance and jury selection.
+In July 2017, the State Supreme Court ruled that the state's domestic violence law is unconstitutional because it does not protect people in same-sex relationships, and should therefore be changed to extend that protection.

 South Carolina also lacks laws protecting LGBTQ+ people from discrimination in parenting, including laws relating to second-parent adoption, surrogacy, foster care, parental presumption for same-sex couples, and consent to inseminate.